Sorry, the fields marked in red need your attention, please fix them to continue.

 Thomas Cook India’s team of travel experts curate and plan every Bali tour with a personal touch.
 We aim to ensure that your Bali holiday fits your needs like a glove.
 Thomas Cook’s inviting accommodation, out of the world experiences and a plethora of services make sure your family and you stay happy while on tour.

 Table of Content

 |Bali Tour Packages||No. of Nigts / Days||Price*|

 The best time to visit Bali is between May and October.
 Since this is the dry or the summer season, one can make use of the Various activities in Bali and opportunities that this scenic place has to offer.
-But this season is also the peak tourist season, so it would help to plan your trip in advance and make all necessary bookings in advance.
+Also, don't forget to check out our buy 1 get 1 offer on Bali trips on Thomascook.
 Of course, Thomas Cook India will guarantee you a seamless, relaxing travelling experience, despite the rush of tourists.

 November to March is the wet or the monsoon season in Bali.
 Though even that is a good time to explore the beaches, it is not as flocked with tourists because of the rain.
 And, many water sports are closed during that time.

 The easiest way to reach Bali, Indonesia is by flight.
 Since Bali is the most popular tourist destination of Indonesia, its airport is connected to several major airports of the world.
 Indian cities like Delhi, Mumbai, Kolkata, Chennai, Hyderabad and Bangalore.

 In what will be a sigh of relief for all our customers, Indian tourists do not need to apply for a visa to travel to Bali.
 Indonesia provides visa on arrival for Indian tourists for a duration of up to 30 days from the date of travel.
 However, it is mandatory to carry your passport which must be valid for at least 6 months from the day of your arrival in Bali.